rails ai-agents architecture

 gem "anthropic"

 The client is threadsafe and maintains its own connection pool, so create it once and reuse it.
-In Rails, an initializer is the natural home:
+An initializer is the natural home:

 # config/initializers/anthropic.rb